CybercentreCanada/assemblyline4_docs/docs/developer_manual/frontend/frontend.md

 Create a file named `.env.local` at the root of the `assemblyline-ui-frontend` directory.

-The file should only contain the following where `<YOUR_IP>` is replaced by your dev computer IP.
+The file should only contain the following where `<YOUR_IP>` is replaced by your development computer IP.

     HOST=<YOUR_IP>.nip.io